RK1214/Angular16to20/migration-scripts/HOW_TO_RUN.md

 ./migration-scripts/phase1-preparation.sh
 # ✓ This will create git branches and inventory

-# 5. Run Phase 2
+# 5. Run Phase 2 (ROBUST VERSION - Recommended)
-./migration-scripts/phase2-flex-layout-to-css.sh
+./migration-scripts/phase2-flex-layout-to-css-robust.sh
 # ✓ This will convert Flex Layout to CSS (5-10 minutes)
+# ✓ Select option 1 for dry-run first, then option 2 for full migration
+# OR use original: ./migration-scripts/phase2-flex-layout-to-css.sh

 # 6. Run Phase 3
 ./migration-scripts/phase3-material-legacy-to-mdc.sh